Speakers & Advisory Board

 Evan Sekeris

-- Evan G. Sekeris is a Partner in the Risk & Public Policy practice of Oliver Wyman, based in Washington, D.C..
+• Evan G. Sekeris is chief model risk officer with Capital One, based in Washington, D.C.
 His areas of focus are stress testing, operational risk, and cyber risk.
 Evan’s background is in the measurement and quantification of credit risk and operational risk.
 His primary focus is currently on supporting institutions in building stress testing frameworks, developing their risk identification process and developing their model risk management frameworks.

-- Prior to joining Oliver Wyman, Evan was the Head of Risk Consulting for Financial Institutions for Aon in Columbia, Maryland.
-He was in charge of building Aon’s risk consulting practice for financial institutions and managed multiple teams based in North America and Europe to deliver services to clients worldwide.
-Previously, Evan was an Assistant Vice President of the Federal Reserve Bank of Richmond, where he created the center of excellence for operational risk which served the System needs for operational risk related matters.
+• Previously, Evan was with MUFG, Oliver Wyman, and Aon in Columbia, Maryland, and assistant vice president of the Federal Reserve Bank of Richmond, where he created the center of excellence for operational risk which served the system needs for operational risk related matters.
 The team was in charge of the supervision of all AMA and CCAR banks in the US and developed the Fed’s CCAR model for operational risk.

 Judith Hilton